junegunn/vim-easy-align/README.md

 - `<CTRL-/>` (or `<CTRL-X>` on GVim)
   - `[:;]\+`

-#### Options in shortcut expression
+#### Options in shorthand notation

-When you use regular expression in command line, options dictionary can be written concisely using shortcut expression.
+When you use regular expression in command line, options dictionary can be written concisely using shorthand notation.

 For example, the command we saw in the previous section,